Joacodef/ct-rate-feature-benchmarks/configs/README.md

-# 🔧 Configuration (`configs/`)
+# Configuration (configs/)

 This directory contains all configuration files for the project, managed by [Hydra](https://hydra.cc/).

-The configuration system is designed to be **composable**.
+The configuration system is designed to be composable.
 The main `config.yaml` file acts as the entry point, which then "pulls in" smaller, swappable configuration pieces from the `data/` and `model/` sub-directories.

 ## How it Works